QingGeTech/OneDroid/README_EN.md

 **If you plan to use this project for commercial purposes, you must obtain additional written authorization from the author.** Please contact: qinggetech@163.com

 ---

-## 🌟 Contributing

-If you like this project, welcome to help improve OneDroid by Star, submitting Issues and Pull Requests!

 ## 📞 Contact Us